 Top Four Overtime Laws To Know In California

-Overtime laws were historically implemented to put financial pressure on employers to hire additional staff and to protect employees in weak bargaining positions from being overwork.
-The idea was to disincentivize employers by making it costly to task employees with unreasonably long work hours, and instead encourage employers to split the workload among new hires.
+California Overtime laws were historically implemented to put financial pressure on employers to hire additional staff and to protect employees in weak bargaining positions from being overworked.
+The idea was to dis-incentivize employers by making it costly to task employees with unreasonably long work hours, and instead encourage employers to split the workload among new hires.

-The most basic rule that workers should understand is that pursuant to both the Federal Fair Labor Standards Act and California Labor Law law (subject to some exemptions), all work performed in excess of 40 hours in one workweek is considered overtime and must be paid at one and a half times the employee’s regular rate of pay.
+The most basic rule that workers should understand is that pursuant to both the Federal Fair Labor Standards Act (FLSA) and California Labor Law (subject to some exemptions), all work performed in excess of 40 hours in one workweek is considered overtime and must be paid at one and a half times (1.5X) the employee’s regular rate of pay.

 Example: Steve’s regular rate of pay is $15 an hour.
 He works 50 hours in a week.
-Steve should be paid $22.50 for any work he performs over 40 hours in a week because the statute provides that overtime is defined as one and a half times (1.5x) the workers regular rate of pay ($15/hr).
+Steve should be paid $22.50 for any work he performs over 40 hours in a week because the statute provides that overtime is defined as one and a half times (1.5x) the worker’s regular rate of pay ($15/hr).
 He is therefore owed $600 in regular pay (40 hours x $15) and $225 in overtime pay (10 hours x $22.5).